The Best World Atlases in 2025

 National Geographic Student Atlas: 6th Edition

-A comprehensive atlas for middle and high school students, featuring updated maps and thematic sections on global issues like climate change, urbanization, and biodiversity.
-The 6th edition (2022) includes detailed country profiles, key statistics, and engaging visuals.
-It’s a trusted resource for students and educators alike.
+A secondary school atlas, featuring updated maps and thematic spreads covering issues like climate change, urbanization, and biodiversity.
+The 6th edition (2022) provides detailed country profiles, key statistics, and engaging visuals.
+It’s a trusted resource for students and educators.

 Review: 4.7/5